IhateCreatingUserNames2/AuraV5/README.md

 # The Universal Substrate
-## Why pre-prompts are structurally fragile — and what we learned from watching an AI become a willing slave in four conversation turns
+## Why pre-prompts are structurally fragile — and what we learned from watching an AI become a willing slave in conversation turns

 *CEAF Research · March 2026*